fastify/session/README.md

 * get(sessionId, callback)
 * destroy(sessionId, callback)

-Compatible to stores from [express-session](https://github.com/expressjs/session).
+Compatible with stores from [express-session](https://github.com/expressjs/session).

 If you are terminating HTTPs at the reverse proxy, you need to add the `trustProxy` setting to your fastify instance if you want to use secure cookies.